The following sections give you information and instructions on how to cluster the message broker profile of WSO2 EI.

 <EI_HOME>/wso2/broker/conf/directory).
 This can be used to configure the log level for hazelcast logging.
 For a clustered production environment, it is recommended to use INFO as the log level as shown below.

-Use the following configuration in the
+The following settings in the

 broker.xml file (stored in the